BrouwersRuben/Programming-Y2/README.md

 ```
 A 204 will appear if there are no records of any architect in the database, very unlikely.

-[//]: # (TODO: Look at controllers, but has to be changed according to rest principles)
 #### 1 Record
 ##### 200 Ok
 ```http request